tropily/ZenClarity-UrbanFlow/N_LeTaxity_ax/README.md

 📦 Redshift + Snowflake performance benchmark
 📊 Real-time Streamlit dashboard

-**N_LeTaxity** is a full-stack, cloud-native data engineering project showcasing modern ETL/ELT practices by combining streaming and batch pipelines.
+**N_LeTaxity_ax** is a full-stack, cloud-native data engineering project showcasing modern ETL/ELT practices by combining streaming and batch pipelines.
 The project ingests and processes NYC Taxi data from both an external historical source and a Python-based real-time simulator into scalable S3 data lake.
 Then modeled and analyzed in Redshift and Snowflake via a comprehensive benchmark and data modeling layer built with dbt.
 Key insights are then surfaced in a real-time dashboard built with Streamlit

 ---